CESSProject/doc-v2/introduction/contact.md

 # 💬 Contact & Social Media

 If you have questions and feedback about CESS, you are welcome to contact us.
-You could also join our vibrant community to get involved in our development.
+We also invite you to join our vibrant community and build up the Web3 ecosystem.

-If you are interested in building the CESS protocol and contribute to the decentralized future, apply and join our team!
+If you are interested in building the CESS protocol and contribute to the decentralized future together, don't hesitate and apply to join our team today!

 ## Contact